Last Updated November 22, 2020

 How Do You Task Block?

 Make a list of all the tasks you need to accomplish and color-code all your similar activities.
 Group all your tasks logically by their function or locations.
+Once you have all of your tasks blocked together, you have to plug it into your Daily Planner or Weekly Planner.

 Productivity Tip #4: Use The Time Blocking System